 thoughtcrimes – Altered Pasts

 What a pleasure it is to be hearing Billy Rymer absolutely destroying the drumset across an entire album’s worth of material.
 But The Dillinger Escape Plan alumni is far from the only attraction here: vocalist Rick Pepa comes into his own on Altered Pasts, as does the band itself.
-Thoughtcrimes is as noisy and thrashy as you might expect, but offer a host of new layers here with songs like “Mirror Glue” and “Keyhole Performance,” which add electronic breaks, atmospheric synths, and unique harmonies to establish that thoughtcrimes is more than just a flash in the proverbial pan.
+Thoughtcrimes is as noisy and thrashy as you might expect, but offer a host of new layers here with songs like “Mirror Glue” and “Keyhole Romance,” which add electronic breaks, atmospheric synths, and unique harmonies to establish that thoughtcrimes is more than just a flash in the proverbial pan.

 KEN Mode – “Throw Your Phone in the River”